Indoor rainy days activities for preschoolers

 Preschool children enjoying sensory indoor activities

+These activities turn a rainy day into a fun, educational, and exciting experience for your little one.
 Even while indoors, your child can learn, play, and stay curious instead of feeling bored.
 From touching, smelling, or pouring safe materials.

 1: Sensory Snow Trucks